aqlaboratory/openfold-3/docs/source/precomputed_msas.md

 ## 4. Modifying MSA Settings for Custom Precomputed MSAs

-Specifying MSA databses in the Inference Dataset
-The MSASettings are used to specify how the MSA data should be processed into features for the inference pipeline.
-For example, these settings can be used to tune the number of sequence alignments used from each database, or the number of rows to be used for each database
+In the inference pipeline, we use the [MSASettings](../../openfold3/projects/of3_all_atom/config/dataset_config_components.py) class to control MSA processing and featurization.

-More details on the MSASettings are coming.
-Some high level notes on terminology:
+More details on the MSASettings will be shared in the next internal release.
+Brief notes on settings that need to be updated when working with custom precomputed alignments are below.

-Main alignments: These are the alignments for each chain from each database Paired alignments: For protein multimer complexes with different chains, paired alignments are the combination of alignments across different chains.
-Multiple combination strategies are possible, but by default, the alignments are paired through concatenation.

-How to overwrite the MSA Settings in runner.yml:

-It is possible to pass in an update to the MSASettings to match your alignments using the dataset_config_kwargs section in the runner.yml
+It is possible to pass in an update to the MSASettings to match your alignments using the dataset_config_kwargs section in the runner.yml, for example:

-The example above used alignments with the key names: cfdb_uniref, mgnify_hits, uniprot_hits, uniref90_hits.
-To indicate that these are the msa databases to be parsed, we can add the following to our runner.yml

 ```
 dataset_config_kwargs:
   msa:
-    # specifies the number of alignments to use from each database
     max_seq_counts:
       uniref90_hits: 10000
       uniprot_hits: 50000
       cfdb_uniref30: 10000000
       mgnify_hits: 5000
-	# specifies which alignments should be used to create the paired alignment
     msas_to_pair: ["uniprot_hits", "uniprot"]
-	# specifies the alignment order
     aln_order:
       - uniref90_hits
       - cfdb_uniref30